liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 1. Most Americans Want More Gun Control.
 Why Doesn’t It Happen? | NYT (watched 230s of 231s (100% complete), from The New York Times)

 SURVEY HIGHLIGHTS
-party identification is Independent, ideology is Moderate, political interest is not very interested in politics, watches YouTube a few times a month, participated in Study 1 (gun control MTurk), gun policy importance is somewhat important, gun regulation support score is 50%, and gun enthusiasm is 1.
+party identification is Independent, ideology is Moderate, political interest is not very interested in politics, watches YouTube a few times a month, gun policy importance is somewhat important, gun regulation support score is 50%, and identifies as enthusiastic about guns.

 OPTIONS
 1. The Truth About Guns And Gun Control | Debunker | NBC News (NBC News, 141s long) — Engagement: views 146,091, likes 8,010, comments 40